whiteboxideas/react-component-tree/sapling/README.md

 </p>
 <br/>

-Sapling is a VS Code extension built with React developers in mind.
+React component tree is a VS Code extension built with React developers in mind.
 As your codebase grows, your native file structure becomes less and less intuitive.
 Wouldn't it be nice to have a file structure that represents the actual relationships between the components and containers in your application?
 Wouldn't you like a quick reference to your available props, and an indication of routes and conditional rendering?

-With Sapling, you don't have to guess at the parent component of your current file.
-Sapling is an interactive hierarchical dependency tree that lives directly within your VS Code IDE, as accessible as the native file system.
+With React component tree, you don't have to guess at the parent component of your current file.
+React component tree is an interactive hierarchical dependency tree that lives directly within your VS Code IDE, as accessible as the native file system.
 You can build your tree by selecting any component file as the root and get information about the available props at any level.
 It also provides visual indication of Javascript syntax or import errors in your files, and shows you which components are connected to your Redux store.

 ### Built With